 Corejava is part of the CZT project that aims at providing a framework for building formal methods tools, especially for the Z specification language.
-This subproject provides AST (Annotated Syntax Tree) classes for Z written in Java.
+This subproject provides AST (Annotated Syntax Tree) classes for Z and its extensions, written in Java.

 If you are a Z user and you are looking for existing Z tools, you might be more interested in other, more user oriented subprojects of CZT (which often use the classes provided here).
 If you are a developer of Z tools, this might be exactly what you are looking for.